Saysarah/MachineLearning/machineLearning.md

 Note that class A represents the exercise conducted with proper technique and class B-E represent common exercise mistakes made by novices.

 A prediction model was designed to predict class using the train dataset.
 Once the model was constructed test dataset values were used to predict classe values.
-Random Forest prediction model evaluated with the train() function was found to give the highest accuracy.
+Random Forest prediction model evaluated with the train() function was found to give the highest accuracy (97%).

-Note from the author: As the current computer used to compile this assignment is old (2007) the model was not compiled on Markdown. (eval = FALSE).

 ## Data Exploration